MetascienceLab/interdisciplinarity/README.md

-# interdisciplinarity
+# Interdisciplinary PhDs face barriers to top university placement within their disciplines
-Code for PhD interdisciplinarity
+Code and data